 New Book Reveals the Untold Story Behind Boeing’s Rise to Power—And Its Stunning Fall

-SEATTLE, WA — [September 3, 2025Date TBD] — From the launch of the Boeing 707 in 1958, which ushered in America’s Jet Age, to the tragic crashes of the 737 MAX decades later, The Rise and Fall of Boeing And the Way Back offers a sweeping and critically reported account of how one of America’s most admired companies lost its way.
+SEATTLE, WA — September 10, 2025 — From the launch of the Boeing 707 in 1958, which ushered in America’s Jet Age, to the tragic crashes of the 737 MAX decades later, The Rise and Fall of Boeing And the Way Back offers a sweeping and critically reported account of how one of America’s most admired companies lost its way.

 This compelling new book chronicles Boeing’s transformation from a pioneering, engineer-led organization into a profit-driven corporate powerhouse—and the consequences that followed.
 Through in-depth reporting, firsthand accounts, and sharp analysis, the book explores the decisions, cultural shifts, and leadership changes that led to triumphs like the 747 and 787, but also to high-profile failures and a crisis of public trust.